-To free ourselves of the separatist beliefs encoded in the stories that
+To break free of the delusional beliefs encoded in the stories that

-define and direct our lives is a great challenge, and a wonderful opportunity.
+define and direct human lives is a great challenge, and a wonderful opportunity.

 coherent design?
 The decisive shift for humanity

 of events, but a change in how events are told, a new adventure in mythmaking.